-The coordinates system iOS uses to place content onscreen is based on measurements in points, which map to pixels in the display.
-On a standard-resolution screen, one point is equal to one pixel.
-High-resolution screens have a higher pixel density.
-Because there are more pixels in the same amount of physical space, there are more pixels per point.
-As a result, high-resolution displays require images with more pixels.
+The coordinate system iOS uses to place content onscreen is based on measurements in points, which map to pixels in the display.
+A standard-resolution display has a 1:1 pixel density (or @1x), where one pixel is equal to one point.
+High-resolution displays have a higher pixel density, offering a scale factor of 2.0 or 3.0 (referred to as @2x and @3x).
+As a result, high-resolution displays demand images with more pixels.

 |12.9" iPad Pro||@2x|